kaidez/kaidez.com/_posts/2013-11-11-wordpress-require.md

 I did test *some* RequireJS things in version 3.6/TwentyThirteen and did no testing in version 3.7 testing at all because it was released roughly three weeks before this post's publish date.
 So this post's point of view is from using RequireJS inside a 3.5.2/TwentyTwelve setup, but what really matters is how WordPress pre-installs JS libraries and plugins before the themes actually use them.
 That, I have tested across all the versions and themes mentioned: the pre-install process is the same all around.

 And finally, there were some RequireJS things that I struggled with at both the beginning and end of the redesign.
 I pile a ton of gratitude onto [Cary Landholt](https://twitter.com/carylandholt "Visit Cary Landholt's Twitter page") for helping me through the struggles.
 Spending some time going through [Cary's YouTube screencasts](http://www.youtube.com/user/carylandholt "Watch Cary Landholt's YouTube screencasts") is time well spent, particularly his RequireJS ones that are geared for beginners.
 Also, his [GitHub page](https://github.com/CaryLandholt "Visit Cary Landholt's GitHub page") is full of top-notch code samples.

-I'm also making a few assumptions:

-The main assumption is that you understand WordPress beyond configuring it inside the Dashboard.
-This post discusses adding code to WordPress files so you should be comfortable doing this.
-You should also understand that adjusting code in WP is relatively easy when using the [WordPress Codex](http://codex.wordpress.org/) as a reference.

-All my initial RequireJS/WordPress work was done inside a child theme, a well-defined WP best practice, so I'm assuming you know how to implement this.
-If not, [the Child Theme docs in the WordPress Codex](http://codex.wordpress.org/Child_Themes "How to create a child theme in WordPress") clearly describe how it's done.

-RequireJS is relatively new when compared to WordPress so I do walk through the former more that the latter, but it's still only a walk-through.
-RequireJS can do much more than the tasks discussed in this post so I'm assuming that you're curious about RequireJS and have no problem reading a few things to better understand it, starting with the [RequireJS API docs](http://requirejs.org/docs/api.html "Read the RequireJS API").

 <a name="what-is-requirejs"></a>
 ## What Is RequireJS?